 In your Zoom rooms, how do you break the ice?

-In my classrooms, we are past the midpoint of the semester and have completed (or are coming near the end of) what I call our CHIRP presentations.
+In my classrooms, we are about to start what I call our CHIRP presentations.
 As the name suggests, I ask my students to introduce themselves and maybe even chirp a little bit about their accomplishments.